diarmidmackenzie/christmas-scene/research/physics-ammo/Object-types.md

 movement="type: static | grabbable; stickiness: sticky | stickable | none"

+For easy access, "sticky" and "stickable" attributes are set directly on objects by the movement component.

 We'll call this rewrite "phase 3" - I want to preserve "phase 2" for demos etc.